-All children in EYFS and KS1 take home 2 decodable books every Friday linked to the sounds learnt for that week.
+Reading books are provided by the Essential Letters and Sounds Scheme and published by Oxford University Press.
+All children following the ELS scheme take home a decodable book every Friday linked to the sounds learnt for that week or previously taught sounds during review weeks.
 They also have the opportunity to visit the library weekly and take home a book of their choice.
 The decodable books are returned on a Thursday the following week ready to be changed.
-Parents are asked to read this book four times over this time to enable their child to develop their fluency and accuracy.
+Parents are asked to read this book four times over this time to enable their child to develop their fluency, accuracy and build up their author graphic memory.